 We celebrate Halloween every year on October 31st.
+Pope Gregory III designated November 1 as a time to honor all saints.
+The evening before was known as All Hallows Eve, and later Halloween.
 The holiday originally comes from a people called the Celts.
 The Celts lived in Europe more than 2000 years ago.
 On November 1st they celebrated the end of summer, the first day of the Celtic New Year, honoring the Samhain, the Lord of the Dead.
 Halloween evolved from the ancient Celtic holiday of Samhain, but over the centuries Halloween transitioned from a pagan ritual to a day of parties, costumes, jack-o-lantern.

 Ancient Celtic people believed the souls of the dead returned on the evening before November.
 “The Celts believed that the dead could walk among the living at this time.
 During Samhain, the living could visit with the dead.”
 Look at the festival of Samhain in Ireland’s Celtic past.
 Samhain had three distinct elements.
 Firstly, it was an important fire festival, celebrated over the evening of 31 October and throughout the following day.